Celia Greenaway - Celia Greenaway Ceramics

 I first learnt to throw as part of my teaching degree and have returned to ceramics in retirement.
 I work from my home studio in St Ives and fire in an electric kiln.

-Having worked in white earthenware for several years I have recently returned to my first love - porcelain.
+Having worked in white earthenware for several years I have returned to my first love - porcelain.
 I love the purity and the magic of its translucency, and am rediscovering how it responds to colour.
-I throw small pieces - bowls, bottles, tumblers & vases which may be altered, incised, carved or pierced, and have coiled or textured slab additions.
+I throw small pieces - bowls, bottles, tumblers, jugs & vases which may be altered, incised, carved or pierced, and have coiled or textured slab additions.
 Decorative ideas are drawn from features of the natural world - the sea, sky, shells and plants.

 Colours from the green/blue palette are achieved through copper and cobalt oxide washes.